-A number of year back, I was involved with a large Canadian organization that experienced a complete system outage.
+Several years back, we were involved with a large Canadian organization that experienced a complete system outage.
 This outage was a result of two city-wide blackouts that occurred within the same 30 minutes’ time.
 Long story short, all of the systems went down.
 Do I need to mention that the business was unhappy and that senior management was looking for heads.

 At the surface, this organization did everything right.
 The DR data centre was fully operational, and the production systems were replicated to it.
-This secondary data centre was not in close proximity to the primary site, and in theory, it was ready to go.
-At the end, it took more than 24 hours to recover all of the systems and continue with the business operations.
+This secondary data centre was not near the primary site, and in theory, it was ready to go.
+In the end, it took more than 24 hours to recover all of the systems and continue with the business operations.

 So, what should the IT Organization do to minimize IT system outages?

 There are few key activities and approaches which organizations should implement immediately to ensure IT Systems availability and continuity.
 It should all start with the development of the IT Disaster Recovery plan.
 This plan should follow these 6 high-level steps:

 - Asset definition – IT should collaborate with the business to identify mission-critical applications and IT systems within the organization.

 - Determine Recovery Objectives – Once critical systems are identified, the organization should develop Recovery Time Objectives (RPO) and Recovery Point Objectives (RTO).
 More on these can be found here.

 - Determine Backup and Recovery Systems – Develop and implement adequate backup and recovery procedures and approaches for the critical systems (e.g. secondary sites, replication/mirroring, cloud backup, appliance backups, tape backups, etc.)